Akhil Bharatiya Loktantrik Congress

 Jagdambika Pal served as the Chief Minister of Uttar Pradesh for 3 days from 21 February 1998 to 23 February 1998 when Governor of Uttar Pradesh Romesh Bhandari dismissed Kalyan Singh government.
 Kalyan Singh moved Allahabad High Court which termed the dismissal of government unconstitutional on 23 February 1998, thereby reinstating the Kalyan Singh government.
-Naresh Agarwal was name the Deputy Chief Minister of Uttar Pradesh.
+Naresh Agarwal was named the Deputy Chief Minister of Uttar Pradesh.

 The party became partners in (Atul Kumar Singh) & Kalyan Singh, Ram Prakash Gupta and Rajnath Singh.